 Image use policy

-1. All requests to reproduce the repository’s holdings, which may include photographs, film, video, manuscripts, maps and other documents, must be submitted on this application.
-By signing this application, the applicant agrees to abide by all terms, conditions and provisions of this agreement.
-Permission for reproduction is granted only when this application is countersigned by an authorized representative of the repository.
+1. All requests to reproduce the repository’s holdings, which may include photographs, film, video, manuscripts, maps and other documents, must be submitted through the shopping cart function in Colorado Plateau Digital Collections, or by working directly with a member of the Special Collections and Archives staff if material has not yet been digitized and included in the digital collections.
+By checking the acknowledgement box located in the shopping cart, the applicant agrees to abide by all terms, conditions and provisions of this agreement.
 Permission for reproduction is limited to the applicant and is non- transferable.
-Permission for reproduction is granted only for the expressed purpose described in this application.
+Permission for reproduction is granted only for this one time use.
 This permission is non-exclusive; the repository reserves the right to reproduce the image and allow others to reproduce the image.
-Any subsequent use (including subsequent editions, paperback editions, additional language editions, et cetera) constitutes reuse and must be applied for in writing to the repository.
-Any change in use from that stated on the application (e.g., increased size of edition, change in market) requires permission from the repository.
+Any subsequent use (including subsequent editions, paperback editions, additional language editions, et cetera) constitutes reuse and will require a separate purchase Any change in use from that stated on the application (e.g., increased size of edition, change in market) requires permission from the repository.
 In the event that the applicant engages in unauthorized reproduction of photographs or other materials, the applicant agrees to pay the repository a sum equal to three times the normal commercial fee, not as a penalty but as liquidated damages agreed upon due to the difficulty in assessing actual damages incurred; the repository may in the event of unauthorized reproduction require surrender of all materials containing such unauthorized reproductions, and the applicant agrees that such materials shall be immediately surrendered upon receipt of request from the repository.
 The repository reserves the right to refuse reproduction of its holdings if it feels fulfillment of that order would be violating copyright law or other law.
 The repository reserves the right to refuse reproduction of its holdings and to impose such conditions as it may deem advisable in its sole and absolute discretion in the best interests of the repository.